There are a lot of folks making bread right now. I know this because both flour and yeast have been in short supply at our markets!

 If baking, the night before, take the starter out, feed it four ounces each of water and flour and let it sit on the counter, covered, overnight.
 The next day, remove what is needed for the recipe and refrigerate the newly fed starter.

-If not baking, discard or give away half the starter, feed it the same diet, and leave it out overnight to work.
+If not baking, discard or give away all but four ounces of the starter, feed it the same diet, and leave it out overnight to work.
 Refrigerate the next day.
 If you don’t discard, or give away, you will eventually end up with gallons of starter.
 It doesn’t take long.

 If you bake a lot, like every day, you can keep the starter out on the counter.
 If not, refrigerate it and bring it out to feed.